Pierre Choderlos de Laclos: Biography

 In 1779, he was sent to Île-d'Aix (in present-day Charente-Maritime) to assist Marc René, marquis de Montalembert in the construction of fortifications there against the British.
 However, he spent most of his time writing his new epistolary novel, Les Liaisons dangereuses, as well as a Letter to Madame de Montalembert.
 When he asked for and received six months of vacation, he spent the time in Paris, writing.

-Durand Neveu published Les Liaisons Dangereuses in four volumes on 23 March 1782; it became a widespread success (1,000 copies sold in a month, an exceptional result for the time).
+Durand Neveu published Les Liaisons dangereuses in four volumes on 23 March 1782; it became a widespread success: 1,000 copies sold in a month, an exceptional result for the time.
 Laclos was immediately ordered to return to his garrison in Brittany; in 1783 he was sent to La Rochelle to collaborate in the construction of the new arsenal.
 Here he met Marie-Soulange Duperré, whom he would marry on 3 May 1786, and remain with for the rest of his life.
 The following year, he began a project of numbering the streets of Paris.

-In 1788, Laclos left the army, entering the service of Louis Philippe, Duke of Orléans, for whom, after the outbreak of the French Revolution in 1789, he carried forward with intense diplomatic activity.
+In 1788, Laclos left the army, entering the service of Louis Philippe, Duke of Orléans, for whom, after the outbreak of the French Revolution in 1789, he carried out intense diplomatic activity.
+In 1790/91 he was the editor of "Journal des amis de la constitution", connected with the Feuillants.
 Captured by Republican ideals, he left the Duke to obtain a place as commissar in the Ministry of War.
 His reorganization has been credited as having a role in the French Revolutionary Army's victory in the Battle of Valmy (20 September 1792).
-Later, after the desertion (April 1793) of general Charles François Dumouriez, he was however arrested as an Orleaniste, being freed after the Thermidorian Reaction of 27 July 1794.
+Later, however, after the desertion (April 1793) of general Charles François Dumouriez, he was arrested as an Orleaniste, being freed after the Thermidorian Reaction of 27 July 1794.